krishnaghmohan/cicd-learn/README.md

-# cicd-learn added a comment
+#following the docker container (drone server container)logs when a build is triggered cicd-learn added a comment